TosbackCgusBridge-Bot/CGUs-versions/Charter/Terms of Service.md

 CUSTOMER ACKNOWLEDGES AND AGREES THAT CHARTER HAS SET ITS PRICING FOR THE SERVICE AND ENTERED INTO THIS AGREEMENT IN RELIANCE UPON THE LIMITATIONS OF LIABILITY SET FORTH HEREIN, AND THAT THE SAME FORM AN ESSENTIAL BASIS OF THE BARGAIN BETWEEN THE PARTIES.
 CUSTOMER UNDERSTANDS AND AGREES THAT THE LIMITATIONS AND EXCLUSIONS OF LIABILITY AND DISCLAIMERS IN THE AGREEMENT WILL SURVIVE AND APPLY EVEN IF FOUND TO HAVE FAILED OF THEIR ESSENTIAL PURPOSE.

-6.3 Right of Entry and Damage to Customer’s Home or Business Computer During Installation: Customer agrees to permit Charter to enter Customer’s home and property at reasonable times to install, connect, disconnect, repair or inspect the equipment used to provide the Service.
+6.3 Right of Entry and Damage to Customer's Home or Business Computer During Installation: Customer agrees to permit Charter to enter Customer's home and property at reasonable times to install, connect, disconnect, repair or inspect the equipment used to provide the Service.
 If Customer is not the owner of the premises upon which the Service is to be installed or serviced, Customer represents and warrants that Customer has obtained the consent of the owner of the premises for Charter personnel and/or its agents to enter the premises for the purposes described above.
-Charter will not enter Customer’s home to install or repair Customer’s Service unless an adult is present in Customer’s home at the time of the service call.
-Customer authorizes any other adult resident or guest at Customer’s residence to grant Charter access to Customer’s premises, if Customer is not at home when Charter makes a service visit.
-Customer acknowledges and agrees that installation or repair of the Service or Customer’s cable system may require Charter personnel and/or its agents to open Customer’s computer.
-Charter neither represents, warrants, nor covenants that such modifications will not disrupt the normal operation of Customer’s computer.
-Charter shall not be liable for any damage, loss or destruction to Customer’s home or Customer’s computer equipment whatsoever during installation or repair, including but not limited to any damage to, or loss or destruction of, any hardware, software, files or data.
-Charter is also not responsible for returning Customer’s computer to its original configuration.
+Charter will not enter Customer's home to install or repair Customer's Service unless an adult is present in Customer's home at the time of the service call.
+Customer authorizes any other adult resident or guest at Customer's residence to grant Charter access to Customer's premises, if Customer is not at home when Charter makes a service visit.
+Customer acknowledges and agrees that installation or repair of the Service or Customer's cable system may require Charter personnel and/or its agents to open Customer's computer.
+Charter neither represents, warrants, nor covenants that such modifications will not disrupt the normal operation of Customer's computer.
+Charter shall not be liable for any damage, loss or destruction to Customer's home or Customer's computer equipment whatsoever during installation or repair, including but not limited to any damage to, or loss or destruction of, any hardware, software, files or data.
+Charter is also not responsible for returning Customer's computer to its original configuration.
 If Customer is not the owner of the premises, Customer shall indemnify and hold Charter harmless from and against any claims of the owner of the premises arising out of the performance of this Agreement.

 6.4 Damage to Equipment Owned by Charter: All equipment provided by Charter shall remain its sole property throughout the term of this Agreement, unless expressly stated otherwise.
 Customer agrees that Customer will not sell, transfer, lease, assign or otherwise encumber any equipment leased by Charter to Customer.
 Customer agrees to pay the full retail cost for the repair or replacement of any lost, stolen, damaged or unreturned Equipment, together with any costs incurred by Charter in obtaining or attempting to regain possession of leased equipment.